rei/rei-cedar-docs/docs/foundation/typography/README.md

 <br/>
 `CSS code for default-body-compact`
-Suggested usage: Use only for compact spacing with informational and supplemental body content.
+Suggested usage: Use only for compact spacing with informational and supplemental body content

 | Token Name                                  | Values      |
 | :------------------------------------------ | :---------- |
 | **cdr-text-default-body-compact**           | *Mixin*   |